Himanshu-Mishr/code-tester/README.md

 the Ultimate Programming Tester

 This is a shell script.
-This script support .c , .cpp , .py , .java files
+This script support .c , .cpp , .py , .java files This project is not ready yet.(only description on setup is to be done.)

 ## Screenshot